 Behind these transformations, the law mitigates the risks arising from new technologies, defines the framework for the application of new technologies by introducing technical regulations and standards, and by adopting other sectoral norms.
 These new norms usually appear first in national law, but differences in the domestic regulatory models and regulations may adversely affect international trade.
-Therefore, national regulations may constitute a barrier to trade and the international trade law comes into the picture here: it plays an important role to harmonize national standards, possibly even through mutual recognition, and by removing regulatory barriers as non-tariff measures.
+Therefore, national regulations may constitute a barrier to trade and the international standards, possibly even through mutual recognition, and by removing regulatory barriers as non-tariff measures.